lizmat/Raku-Elements/README.md

 Equalish
 --------

-contains the infix operators that return True if the compared elements are considered equal in a way, and False if they are considered different in that way.
+The Equalish group contains the infix operators that return True if the compared elements are considered equal in a way, and False if they are considered different in that way.

 ### `~~` smart match